Linux distribution: Statistics

-There are no official figures on popularity, adoption, downloads or installed base of Linux distributions.
+There are no official figures on the popularity, adoption, downloads or installed base of Linux distributions.

 There are also no official figures for the total number of Linux systems, partly due to the difficulty of quantifying the number of PCs running Linux (see Desktop Linux adoption), since many users download Linux distributions.
 Hence, the sales figures for Linux systems and commercial Linux distributions indicate a much lower number of Linux systems and level of Linux adoption than is the case; this is mainly due to Linux being free and open-source software that can be downloaded free of charge.
 A Linux Counter Project had kept track of a running guesstimate of the number of Linux systems, but did not distinguish between rolling release and standard release distributions.
 It ceased operation in August 2018, though a few related blog posts were created through October 2018.

 Desktop usage statistical reports for particular Linux distributions have been collected and published since July 2014 by the Linux Hardware Project.

+Statcounter, a web traffic analysis company, within the operating system market share, showed that the Linux operating systems had, according to them, 3.9% of the worldwide market share in July 2025.